argos83/ritm/README.md

   ```
 3. **Trust the CA certificate into your browser or client**

-  I'll leave to you figuring out how this is done in your browser or client.
+  I'll leave it to you to figure out how this is done in your browser or client.
 4. **Surf the web!**
 5. When you are done **Remove the CA from your trusted authorities!**

-  Or take a really good care of the CA private key since anyone in possession of that key will be capable of decrypting all your traffic!
+  Or take really good care of the CA private key since anyone in possession of that key will be capable of decrypting all your traffic!
 Also notice that when using the proxy every server will be automatically
   trusted even if the end server certificate is not valid.

 ## License